Why Is My Car Accident Settlement Taking So Long_ Image

 If you suffered injuries in a Tampa, Florida, car accident, it’s normal to wonder why your insurance settlement is taking so long.
 Many accident victims need their settlement money to pay their medical or vehicle repair bills, and the need for this money only increases if their injuries prevent them from working.

-Call Jurewitz Law Group Injury & Accident Lawyers at (619) 233-5020 or contact us online for a free consultation with one of our experienced car accident attorneys about your case.
+Call Jurewitz Law Group Injury & Accident Lawyers at (619) 233-5020 or contact us online for a free consultation about your case with one of our experienced Tampa car accident attorneys.
 We’ll review the accident that caused your injuries, explain your legal options for seeking compensation, and help you expedite the settlement process if necessary.
+We proudly service Tampa, Florida, and San Diego, Mission Valley, and Carlsbad, CA.